SvenGroot/Ookii.CommandLine/docs/DefiningArguments.md

 argument's description in the [usage help](UsageHelp.md).
 In this case, it will be included regardless of whether you are using source generation.

-Default values will be ignored if specified for a required argument.
+Default values will be ignored if specified for a required argument or a multi-value or dictionary argument.

 ### Argument descriptions